mrbarrientosg/iraceStudio/README.md

 runIraceStudio()
 ```
-It's open automatically in the default browser, if not, you can open http://127.0.0.1:4350.
+It's open automatically in the default browser.
+In case this interface is not open automatically, you can paste this url http://127.0.0.1:4350 in your browser.

-By default Irace Studio is running in port 4350, you can change this by passing parameter as you can see in the example below.
+By default Irace Studio runs in port 4350, you can change this by passing a different port as parameter:
 ``` r
 library(iraceStudio)